Prostitution on Native American Reservations in North America

 Sex trafficking on Native American reservations in the United States began in the 18th century, as the American Revolution with its patterns of relocation, chaos, and conquest of Native American populations, inspired periods of instability for years to come.
-This instability would then cause cycles of generational trauma which created increased vulnerability to substance abuse, violence, poverty, and child neglect, therefore, increasing their susceptibility to Sex Trafficking.
-During the U.S's periods of rapid modernization in the 19th-20th centuries, this vulnerability to sexual violence and trafficking heightened as native populations were being pushed into the sex trade by traffickers from neighboring cities who preyed on these vulnerabilities and would promise a better future to their victims.
-During these modern times, attempts to decrease the rate at which indigenous women and girls were sold into the sex trade were stagnant due to the lack of reporting and unclear jurisdiction regarding prosecuting sex traffickers.
+This instability would then cause cycles of generational trauma which created increased vulnerability to substance abuse, violence, poverty, and child neglect, therefore, increasing their susceptibility to sex trafficking.

+During the United States's periods of rapid modernization in the 19th–20th centuries, this vulnerability to sexual violence and trafficking heightened as Native populations were being pushed into the sex trade by traffickers from neighboring cities who preyed on these vulnerabilities and would promise a better future to their victims.
+During the modern era, attempts to decrease the rate at which Indigenous women and girls were sold into the sex trade were stagnant due to the lack of reporting and unclear jurisdiction regarding prosecuting sex traffickers.

 Link between colonization and generational trauma

 Historical wrongdoings

-During the late 18th century, the American Revolution inspired a period of conquest, colonization, ongoing warfare, enslavement, and relocation of indigenous populations.
-Ravishing through native land colonizers would often buy and sell indigenous women and children for sex.
-Many soldiers demanded sexual favors from the native women, sexually assaulted them, and sold them for sex.
+During the late 18th century the American Revolution inspired a period of conquest, colonization, ongoing warfare, enslavement, and relocation of Indigenous populations.
+Ravishing through Native land colonizers would often buy and sell Indigenous women and children for sex.
+Many soldiers demanded sexual favors from the Native women, sexually assaulted them, and sold them for sex.
 In the eyes of the colonizers, they were seen as "prostitutes that existed to be sexually used".
-When enslaved, these indigenous women were sold into the sex trade and trapped into a cycle of non-consensual sexual activities.
+When enslaved, these Indigenous women were sold into the sex trade and trapped into a cycle of non-consensual sexual activities.

 Forced relocation

 Following the period of rapid colonization, Indigenous populations were forced to relocate to isolated locations.
-This forced relocation disrupted the daily lives of the native populations and caused widespread instability amongst them including increased poverty and homelessness.
-As a result, many indigenous parents were unable to properly house, feed, clothe, and support their children, causing a further cycle of instability across generations.
+This forced relocation disrupted the daily lives of the Native populations and caused widespread instability among them including increased poverty and homelessness.
+As a result, many Indigenous parents were unable to properly house, feed, clothe, and support their children, causing a further cycle of instability across generations.